-The Rcpp package provides a consistent API for seamlessly accessing, extending or modifying R objects at the C++ level.
-Rcpp supports implementing R functions in C++ for high performance computing and to easily interface R with external libraries.
+The Rcpp package provides an API for seamlessly accessing, extending, and modifying R objects at the C++ level.
+Rcpp supports implementing R functions in C++ for high performance computing, and makes it easy to interface R with external libraries.

 The RStudio IDE has a number of features that support working with Rcpp, including:

-- Quick navigation to gcc errors and warnings
+- Quick navigation to compiler errors and warnings,

 - Integrated editor support for